Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Floer cohomology and non-displacement of Lagrangian submanifolds

 We take a sequence $E_0 < E_1 < \cdots$ with $E_i \to \infty$ and then use a system of (continuous family of) multisections of the moduli spaces with energy $< E_i$ to obtain

 Here $\frac{T^{-c}\Lambda_0}{T^{E_i-c}\Lambda_0}$ is a $\Lambda_0$ module.
 (It is not a ring but an abelian group.)
-The number $c$ is the energy loss (See Definition 5.2.1 \cite{fooo06} = Definition 21.1 \cite{fooo06pre}.) $c$ is estimated by Hofer distance of $\psi$ from the identity map (See subsection 5.3.5 \cite{fooo06} = section 22.5 \cite{fooo06pre}) and is in particular independent of $E_i$.
+The number $c$ is the energy loss (see Definition 5.2.1 \cite{fooo06} = Definition 21.1 \cite{fooo06pre}), which can be estimated by Hofer distance of $\psi$ from the identity map.
+(See Subsection 5.3.5 \cite{fooo06} = Section 22.5 \cite{fooo06pre}.)
+In particular, it is independent of $E_i$.

-We can prove that for $j> i$, the homomorphism $\frak f_{E_j}$ induces
+We can prove that for $j> i$, the homomorphism $\mathfrak f_{E_j}$ induces

-which is chain homotopic to $\frak f_{E_i}$.
-Therefore we can take projective limit and obtain
+which is chain homotopic to $\mathfrak f_{E_i}$.
+Therefore we can take its projective limit and obtain

 We next define